About USC Gould

 - COURSE DESCRIPTIONS

-Gain firsthand experience using conflict resolution techniques to mediate real cases in Los Angeles County Superior Court through our award-winning Mediation Clinic.
+JD students gain firsthand experience using conflict resolution techniques to mediate real cases in Los Angeles County Superior Court through our award-winning Mediation Clinic.
 In the role of the "neutral," you will help parties in actual cases arrive at mutually agreeable solutions to their conflicts.
 In a single year, you will personally mediate several dozen cases, either individually or in a co-mediation with a classmate.

-Our students have helped hundreds of litigants settle their cases and avoid the expense, unpredictability and emotional drama of a courtroom trial.
+Our JD students have helped hundreds of litigants settle their cases and avoid the expense, unpredictability and emotional drama of a courtroom trial.
 The vast majority of these clients would never be able to afford the cost of private mediation services.

 Why Choose Mediation?